 Instead, the Facebook ad goes to a customized landing page designed for men.

 Here’s what happened when clicking on the retargeting ad:

 This page speaks to the desired target audience more than the home page.

 It’s also directly related to the Facebook ad.

 Apply this concept to your retargeting strategy.

-If you’re pitching a specific product or service, make sure the landing page matches the ad.
+If you pitch a specific product or service, ensure the landing page matches the ad.